-Around this time, her youngest child tragically passed away due to a severe neurological disease.
-Then she had to battle a form of drug-resistant pneumonia that caused multiple complications for Heidi.
-The worst was anticipated, and she was put into hospice care.
+Around this time, her youngest child tragically passed away due to severe neurological disease.
+Then Heidi had to battle a form of drug-resistant pneumonia that caused multiple complications, and she entered hospice care.

 However, Heidi says, “I had more work to do.”